 Visit HANDVÄRK representing Danish furniture & Design by Emil Thorup.
 With Nordic precision, Handvärk works with genuine marble, solid brass, and leather to embody the simplicity and applicability of their design.

-Check out The Audo – an exciting hybrid space operating as a boutique hotel, restaurant, café, concept store, material library, work, and event space located in Copenhagen’s blooming industrial and residential district, Nordhavn.
+Check out Audo House – an exciting hybrid space operating as a boutique hotel, restaurant, café, concept store, material library, work, and event space located in Copenhagen’s blooming industrial and residential district, Nordhavn.
 With only 10 refined suites the hotel is a real luxurious experience.
-The Audo also functions as the headquarter of Danish furniture brand MENU, and so it is behind the interior in both its rooms and all other spaces of the property too.
+Audo House also functions as the headquarter of Audo Copenhagen, which is a union between design brands MENU and By Lassen Danish furniture brand MENU, and so it is behind the interior in both its rooms and all other spaces of the property too.
 Its concept shop sells all objects found throughout the property for sale, whether it be the Aiayu robes, Frama bath products or the ceramic pot on your coffee table.

 The GUBI showroom on Orientkaj is another design hub in Nordhavn.
 GUBI is renowned for, among others, designing and developing daring and elegant furniture, lighting, and interior objects that resonate across the globe and are a must-see for any design enthusiast.
 Bonus tip: While there, enjoy the views of the impressive Copenhagen International School built by esteemed Danish architect C.F.
 Møller.